The Witten equation, mirror symmetry and quantum singularity theory: The State Space Associated to a Singularity

 \begin{df} The $J$-sector $\ch_{J}$ is always one-dimensional, and the constant function $1$ defines a generator $\bone_{1}:=1 \in \ch_{J}$\glossary{1@$\unit$ & The constant function $1$ in $\ch_{J}$ and the unit of the ring $(\ch_{W,G},\star)$} of degree $0$.
 This element is the unit in the ring $\ch_W$, and because of this, we often denote it by $\unit$ instead of $\bone_1$. \end{df}

-\begin{df} For any $\gamma\in G$, we say that the $\gamma$-sector is \emph{Neveu-Schwarz} if the fixed point locus is trivial (i.e., $N_\gamma = 0$).
-If the fixed point locus is non-trivial, we say that the $\gamma$-sector is \emph{Ramond}. \end{df}
+\begin{df} For any $\gamma\in G$, we say that the $\gamma$-sector is \emph{narrow} if the fixed point locus is trivial (i.e., $N_\gamma = 0$).
+If the fixed point locus is non-trivial, we say that the $\gamma$-sector is \emph{broad}. \end{df}

 Since $\gamma$ and $\gamma^{-1}$ have the same fixed point set, there is an obvious isomorphism

 We define a pairing on $\ch_{W}$ as the direct sum of the pairings by $\langle f,g\rangle _{\gamma}=\langle f, \varepsilon^* g\rangle ,$ where the second pairing is the pairing of the space of relative cohomology.
 The above pairing is obviously symmetric and non-degenerate.